Skip to main content

 at com.trackier.sdk.DeviceInfo$Companion.getGAID(DeviceInfo.java)

-at com.trackier.sdk.TrackierSDKInstance.initGaid(SourceFile)
+at com.trackier.sdk.AppTroveSDKInstance.initGaid(SourceFile)

-at com.trackier.sdk.TrackierSDKInstance.access$initGaid(SourceFile)
+at com.trackier.sdk.AppTroveSDKInstance.access$initGaid(SourceFile)

-at com.trackier.sdk.TrackierSDKInstance$initialize$1.invokeSuspend(TrackierSDKInstance.java)
+at com.trackier.sdk.AppTroveSDKInstance$initialize$1.invokeSuspend(AppTroveSDKInstance.java)

 at kotlin.coroutines.jvm.internal.BaseContinuationImpl.resumeWith(BaseContinuationImpl.java)